kientt265/-web2-e-commerce-microservices/README.markdown

 # Chat Application

-This is a real-time chat application built using a microservice architecture with Node.js, TypeScript, Kafka, Zookeeper, and PostgreSQL.
+This is a real-time chat application built using a microservice architecture with Node.js, TypeScript, Kafka, Zookeeper, PostgreSQL, and an integrated AI agent service.
 The application uses Docker to manage services, ensuring easy setup and scalability.
+The AI agent enables multiple automated tasks, such as conversation assistance, tool invocation, and intelligent message handling.

 ## Project Overview

-The application consists of a single microservice (`chat-service`) that handles chat functionality, integrated with Kafka for message streaming and PostgreSQL for persistent storage.
+The application consists of:
+- A chat microservice (`chat-service`) that handles chat functionality, integrated with Kafka for message streaming and PostgreSQL for persistent storage.
+- An AI agent microservice that provides intelligent automation for multiple tasks, such as conversation management, tool calling, and message processing.
 Zookeeper is used to manage Kafka's metadata.

 ### Services
 - **chat-service**: A Node.js/Express microservice for handling chat logic, built with TypeScript.
+- **agent-service**: A Python FastAPI microservice powered by LangChain, providing AI agent capabilities for multiple tasks (conversation, tool invocation, automation).
 - **postgres**: PostgreSQL database for storing users, conversations, and messages.
 - **kafka**: Kafka message broker for real-time message streaming.
 - **zookeeper**: Manages Kafka's metadata and coordination.

 ## Prerequisites

 To run this project, ensure you have the following installed:
 - **Docker**: Version 20.10 or later.
 - **Docker Compose**: Version 2.0 or later.
 - **Node.js**: Version 18 (only needed if you want to run the project without Docker for development).
 - **npm**: Version 8 or later (for local development).
+- **Python**: Version 3.10 or later (required for agent-service).
+- **LangChain**: Python library for building AI agents (required for agent-service).

 Verify installation:
 ```bash